antkudruk/uniformfactory/README.md

 ## Generate Adapters with Map of Methods

-Suppose we have objects that may be put into a specific coordinate.
+In the previous example, we just took all annotated class members.
+But what if we'd like to use some additional information?

-The wrapper should provide a method to return a map of coordinates using the same approach as we used for MethodList.
+We can use a map instead of a list.
+UniformFactory takes keys from the annotation parameters and generate values implementing functional interface:

 ```
 public interface Coordinate {